gohugoio/hugoDocs/content/en/functions/resources/GetRemote.md

 Use the [`try`][] statement to capture HTTP request errors.
 If you do not handle the error yourself, Hugo will fail the build.

 > [!NOTE]
 > Hugo does not classify an HTTP response with status code 404 as an error.
-In this case `resources.GetRemote` returns nil.
+In this case `resources.GetRemote` returns `nil`.

 ```go-html-template
 {{ $url := "https://broken-example.org/images/a.jpg" }}